Linking Souls to Humans: Blockchain Accounts with Credible Anonymity for Web 3.0 Decentralized Identity: Scheme Design

-ZKBID generates privacy-preserving accounts for entity-users via a process that fulfills entity certification, identity authentication, and entity-to-account mapping over blockchain.
-We refer to this process as the on-chain identity authentication and account certification (IAAC) process.
-Fig. \ref{IAAC} illustrates the overall operational flow of IAAC, divided into three sub-processes, i.e., i) registration-information generation, ii) user-identity authentication, iii) soul-account certification.
+zkBID generates the soul accounts with credible anonymity for users via the process that fulfills privacy-preserving identity information generation, identity verification, and identity-to-account mapping over the Ethereum blockchain.
+We refer to this process as the on-chain identity verification and account certification (IVAC) process.
+Fig. \ref{IVAC} illustrates the operational flow of the IVAC process.
+We give the design details of the three sub-processes of IVAC in the following.

-We outline the key elements of these sub-processes in the following: \begin{itemize} \item[i)] {\bf{Registration-information generation}}: This sub-process generates privacy-preserving registration information from the user's identity.
-It first performs identity verification that checks whether the user's biometrics matches the user's identity information on the ID card/certificate presented.
-Upon passing the check, this sub-process generates a zero-knowledge proof (ZKP) for the identity verification result (i.e., the user's biometrics matches the identity information on the ID certificate) and a seed account bound to the identity.
-All operations of this sub-process are performed off-chain in the user's local wallet to prepare the ZKP and seed account needed for the subsequent on-chain sub-processes.

-\item[ii)] {\bf User-identity authentication}: This sub-process authenticates the user's identity by verifying that both the ZKP and the seed account are correct.
-These verifications are conducted via a smart contract on the blockchain, i.e., the user-identity authentication contract.
-This sub-process prevents the same user from repeatedly registering by checking that there is no more than one seed account for the same identity.
-The verified seed account is treated as legal, and this legal account's public key is recorded with the ZKP by the smart contract onto the blockchain.